top of page

 Options Contracts

 Options contracts give you the right (but you are not forced) to buy or sell a certain number of shares of a stock at an agreed upon price before the contract's expiration.
+If you buy an options contract, you can always let it expire, but you will lose your entire investment.

 Here are some of the basics of what the contracts do and how they work: